greums/cheat-sheets/containerization/install-portainer-as-container.md

 ## Auto-update running containers

-If you want your container to be always up-to-date, you can deploy Portainer alongside with [Watchtower](https://containrrr.dev/watchtower/).
+If you want your containers to be always up-to-date, you can deploy Portainer alongside with [Watchtower](https://containrrr.dev/watchtower/).

 Watchtower will pull down your new image, gracefully shut down your existing container and restart it with the same options that were used when it was deployed initially.